rory8599/interactive_detector/README.md

 4/5: Minor tweaks made to improve responsive web design and avoid tracks overlapping

 10/5: More minor tweaks to hopefully improve the layout on mobiles - specifically to account for search bars in browsers on mobile which have a more significant impact.
 Also changed the game to show the number of particles correct instead of the level.

+10/5 (ii): More adjustments to the layout so it fits better on mobile screen - moved the correct and wrong displays to the bottom left to give more space to the input area